By: Edwards Kemedjio | October 21, 2021

-Following a turbulent preseason which featured a myriad of drops, Ja’Marr Chase through six games has already inserted himself among the elite receivers in the league.
+Following a turbulent preseason that featured a myriad of drops, Ja’Marr Chase through six games has already inserted himself among the elite receivers in the league.
 The fifth selection in the 2021 draft has 27 receptions for 553 yards and 5 touchdowns to start his NFL career.
 His yards rank fourth in the league and his touchdowns are tied for fourth as well.
-Keep in mind Chase did not play last year for the LSU Tigers, choosing to opt out of the COVID season.
-After a year without taking the field Chase along with his college quarterback Joe Burrow is lighting up NFL defenses.
-The highest picked receiver made quick work of proving his doubters wrong, and we may be watching the start of a special NFL career.
+Keep in mind Chase did not play last year for the LSU Tigers, choosing to opt-out of the COVID season.
+After a year without taking the field Chase along with his college quarterback, Joe Burrow is lighting up NFL defenses.
+The highest-picked receiver made quick work of proving his doubters wrong, and we may be watching the start of a special NFL career.

 In front of 60,000 London fans, the Dolphins gave the Jacksonville Jaguars their first victory in 20 tries, snapping one of the longest losing streaks in league history.
 Miami, who was 10-6 last year despite missing the playoffs, are massive underperformers in a year that came with elevated expectations from league insiders.
 Instead of vying for a playoff spot they sit at 29th in scoring and 30th in yards on offense.
 The defense, which was 6th in scoring and 3rd in turnovers, currently sits at 29th and 24th in those departments.
 Tua hasn’t shown he can stay healthy and even without him, this does not look like a good football team.
 Brian Flores needs to right the ship or he’ll find himself without employment by Wildcard Weekend.